 - Gnothi seauton is one of my favorite maxim.
 It means: “know yourself”.
 I think it’s really important to define who we are, what our purposes, our values, and what do we want in life, to make better choices.

-“I want to know more about the author of this blog !!?”
+“I want to know more about you !!?”

-Holy cow.
+Holy cow!
 You want more details?
-A complete bullet-point-description of whatever I’m doing all day?
+More bullet points everywhere?
 No?
-Well, don’t read the following then!
+Well, don’t read the following, then.

-- ???: Playing weird games (on tapes!) and trying to modify them, on a Thompson MO5.
+- ~8 years old: I was playing weird games (on tapes!) and trying to modify them, on a Thompson MO5.

-- 14 years old: Learned C and built a little text-based game, where you can be a dwarf with an axe.
+- ~14 years old: Learned C basics and built a little text-based game, where you could be a dwarf with an axe!